juliespro/juliespro/README.md

 - [ ] En - About Page
 - [x] TW - contact correction
 - [ ] TW - About Page
+- [ ] TW - Footer for follow on instagram